-We collaborate locally, nationally, and globally with individuals, government agencies, and NGOs in diverse fields to assess the effects of land management actions, climate change, and other ecological stressors on bird populations, and prescribe practical solutions.
-We use cutting-edge science, and publish results in peer-reviewed journals.
+We collaborate with government agencies and NGOs in diverse fields to assess the effects of land management actions, climate change, and other ecological stressors on bird populations, and to prescribe practical solutions.
+We place a high emphasis on publishing our results in peer-reviewed journals.

 Our primary goals are to:

-• Conduct top-tier scientific research that answers pressing ecological and land management questions to support effective conservation of birds and other wildlife.
+- Conduct top-tier scientific research that answers pressing ecological and land management questions that support effective conservation of birds and other wildlife.

 The Institute for Bird Populations is a member organization of the North American Bird Conservation Initiative (NABCI).